Sole proprietorships, S corporations, and LLCs: when the owner dies

 If a business is a sole proprietorship, it ceases to operate upon the owner’s death.
+As for what happens to business debt and assets when the owner die: hey become part of the personal holdings.

 If a business is a corporation or an S corporation, the estate becomes the new owner of the business.